A* in Clojure

 )

-Shameless plug: if you are in Europe and want to learn Clojure, don’t forget to register for the course Lau and me will be giving in Frankfurt, October 26-28.
+Shameless plug: if you are in Europe and want to learn Clojure, don’t forget to register for the Frankfurt course, October 26-28.

 1. Hey, I have generic AI search (including A*) in clojure (http://github.com/aria42/mochi/blob/master/src/mochi/search.clj)